mattrayner/docker-lamp/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
 As a developer, part of my day to day role is to build LAMP applications.
-I searched in vein for an image that had everything I wanted, up-to-date packages, a simple interface, good documentation and active support.
+I searched in vain for an image that had everything I wanted, up-to-date packages, a simple interface, good documentation and active support.

 To complicate things even further I needed an image, or actually two, that would run my applications on both 14.04 and 16.04.
 Having two entirely separate workflows didn't make any sense to me, and Docker-LAMP was born.